Armeldt/SQL-RealEstateData/README.md

 - [x] List of cities with at least 50 sales in the first quarter.
 - [x] Percentage difference in price per square meter between a 2-room apartment and a 3-room apartment.
 - [x] Average property values for the top 3 cities in departments 6, 13, 33, 59, and 69.

+In the Project folder you'll find :

+- Key deliverables including a comprehensive data dictionary, a normalized database schema, and a PDF report containing the SQL queries and results.

+In the Ressource folder you'll find :

+- The SQL queries file
+- The database SQL dump
+- The raw data used